ahmed-hassan97/Finding-Lane-Lines/README.md

 `solidWhiteRight.mp4`

 `solidYellowLeft.mp4`

+The result is in [test_videos_output](https://github.com/liferlisiqi/Finding-Lane-Lines/tree/master/test_videos_output): white.mp4 and yelloe.mp4.

 Improved lane finding pipeline
 ---
-At this point, I have the Hough line segments drawn onto the road, but what about identifying the full extent of the lane and marking it clearly as in the example video (P1_example.mp4)?
+At this point, I have the Hough line segments drawn onto the road, but what about identifying the full extent of the lane?
 Therefore I will improved my pipeline to do this.

-Challenge
----
+The first step is to diveded the detected lines into left set and right set.
+Then in each line set, several special lines are choosen as basic to draw full line.

+The result is in [test_videos_output](https://github.com/liferlisiqi/Finding-Lane-Lines/tree/master/test_videos_output): white_improved.mp4 and yellow_improved.mp4.

 Reflection